 Collapse taxa further according to the following:

 Starting at the bottom of the phylogenetic tree (usually species), determine if any entries have a "parent" entry (e.g., a genus level entry and entries for species within that genus).
-Remove the higher level entry and add its number of individuals to the lower level entries proportional to their counts, i.e., the genus level identification will be removed and its number of individuals will be added proportionally to the species on the list within that genus.
+Remove the higher-level entry and add its number of individuals to the lower-level entries proportional to their counts, i.e., the genus level identification will be removed, and its number of individuals will be added proportionally to the species on the list within that genus.

 Make sure that the sum of the counts is the same as it was before the collapsing step.
 It may be necessary to adjust the counts with the lowest number of individuals.
 For example, suppose there is a genus level entry with a count of 1 and entries for 3 species within that genus each with a count of 1.
 Only one of the species entries can have 1 added to it, otherwise, the number of individuals will become inflated.
 The first entry in the list is the one to have the 1 added to it.

-Move one step up the phylogenetic tree, and see if there are any family entries with genus and/or species under it.
+Move one step up the phylogenetic tree and see if there are any family entries with genus and/or species under it.
 If there are remove the family entry and add its number of individuals proportionally to the entries below it phylogenetically.
-Continue up the phylogenetic tree until there are no more high level entries to be evaluated and proportioned.
+Continue up the phylogenetic tree until there are no more high-level entries to be evaluated and proportioned.

 As an example, see the following species list: